Enter your info and we’ll email you a promo code to save on upgrading to Interceptor® Plus (milbemycin oxime/praziquantel).

 When dogs ingest whipworm eggs from a contaminated environment, they can become infected with whipworms (Trichuris vulpis).
-Many whipworm infections may not have obvious clinical signs, but you may notice:1
+Many whipworm infections in dogs may not have obvious clinical signs, but you may notice:1

 Inside the dog’s large intestine, adult whipworms live and release eggs.